TshepoShale/Introduction-to-Python/README.md

 Generates random floating point numbers as outputs.

 #### Examples of random module functions:

 * In Python, the randint() function is part of the random module, which provides functions for generating pseudo-random numbers.
 Specifically, randint(a, b) generates a random integer between a and b, inclusive.
   Example:
   random.randint(a, b)

+*  In Python, the sample() function is part of the random module, and it allows you to generate a random sample of unique elements from a given population sequence without replacement.
+   Example:
+   import random
+numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
+ Generate a random sample of 3 unique numbers from the list random_sample = random.sample(numbers, 3)
+print(random_sample)

+* In Python, the choice() function is part of the random module, and it allows you to randomly select an item from a sequence (such as a list, tuple, or string).
+Choose a random element from a non-empty sequence.
+Example:
+import random
+fruits = ["apple", "banana", "cherry", "orange"] Choose a random fruit from the list random_fruit = random.choice(fruits) print(random_fruit)

+* The randrange() function in Python, part of the random module, generates a random number from the specified range.
+Example:
+import random
+Generate a random number between 1 and 10 random_number = random.randrange(1, 11)
+print(random_number)

+### Python Modules:
+These are libraries that contain code, that gives classess, methods, and functions, their functionality.
+NB: The moment a module is imported, the Python interpreter